 Wrapping a palm around himself beneath the flannel sheets, he fantasized how it might play out, the next time Travis took the lead and flipped Ben around on all fours.
 But the incessant barking of the dog outside heightened, breaking his trance.
 Reluctantly, he released his hold, slid from the bed, and pulled back the curtains to see what the commotion was about.
 Travis was near the stables, loading a bay-colored horse up into an equestrian trailer.
 Derry was hooked to a leash at the side of the building, barking continuously while a small boy, three or four years old, taunted her with a long stick.

-Ben stepped over to the door and pulled it open, wanting to direct the boy’s attention elsewhere but realizing that he didn’t have a stitch of clothing on.
+Ben stepped over to the door and pulled it open, wanting to direct the boy’s attention elsewhere but realized that he didn’t have a stitch of clothing on.
 Just as quickly as he’d opened the door, he shut it.
 Looked around and found his jeans bunched up on the floor.
 He slid the pants on, grabbed a t-shirt of Travis’ that was nearby and swiftly pulled it over his head.
 When he stepped out onto the porch, the little boy was already being reprimanded and led away by his mother.
 Derry took a few minutes to settle down, pacing in circles until her leash caught up under her legs.
 Then she plopped down onto the ground and seemed to content herself with laying there.
 It was then that Ben noticed a fresh blanket of snow covering the ground – not too much but enough to surprise him.
 Perfect snowboarding conditions.

 Perched beside the coffeemaker was a scribbled note from Travis with instructions to meet him in the stables.
 Once he’d poured a cup of the dark roast, Ben dug his toiletry case out from the bottom of his carry-on bag and headed to the bathroom.
 Today, he would shave his face clean.
 The room was small, with one window that didn’t fully open and a vintage claw foot bathtub with a shower head strung up on an old angled pipe.
 A film of fog still lightly covered the medicine cabinet mirror from Travis’ shower, and Ben grabbed a towel to wipe it down before lathering his face with shaving cream.

 It took a significant amount of time for him to remove the thick facial hair covering his jaw and chin, but once the task was complete, his reflection in the mirror was startling; the small divot in his chin was visible, and he’d transformed into someone several years younger.
-“Damn, should have done that sooner,” he mumbled, jutting out his lower jaw, turning to look at his reflection from different angles.
-Although a large portion of the population claimed that he represented the epitome of handsomeness – that his thick black hair and square jaw and deep azure-blue eyes were enough to make girls weep, at least according to People magazine – Ben had never been very smitten with himself.
-He considered his looks to be ordinary, sometimes even ugly.
+“Damn, should have done that sooner,” he mumbled.
+Jutted out his lower jaw, turned to look at his reflection from different angles.
+Although a large portion of the population claimed that he embodied the epitome of handsomeness – that his thick black hair and square jaw and deep azure-blue eyes were enough to make girls weep, at least according to People magazine – Ben had never been very smitten with himself.
+He considered his looks to be ordinary, even ugly.
 As a pattern, it was difficult for him to sit through one of his own films, because it pained him to watch his larger-than-life self on the big screen.
-He was often more critical of his performances than the film critics themselves were.
+He was often more critical of his performances than the film critics were.

 Approaching the stables, he caught sight of Travis through the large open doorway.
 Dressed in a brown flannel shirt tucked into a pair of jeans muddied at the ankles, he stood talking to a sorrel-colored stallion, rubbing the animal’s nose softly while the horse leaned into him, licking something from the palm of his hand.
 It was an intimate moment, Travis and the horse in quiet conversation, and Ben watched from a distance, intrigued by this human/equine chemistry.
 Ben wasn’t a horse person – he understood human/canine relationships much better.